Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Only have 5 minutes?
 Give these a shot…

-Jot down the main action points (for fiction) or key takeaways (for nonfiction) for the chapter you’re tackling: Don’t stress about perfection at this stage.
+Jot key points: For fiction, note the plot’s main action points.
+For nonfiction, capture your main takeaway.
+Don’t stress about perfection at this stage.
 Just get the core ideas down on paper!

 Hunt for a “comp” (comparable book): Hop on Amazon and scout for recent titles in your genre.
-Spend five minutes exploring – you might stumble upon a gem that enhances your book proposal or even sparks fresh ideas you never considered before.
+You might stumble upon a gem that can strengthen your proposal – and spark fresh inspiration.

 No more than 3 minutes?
 Here’s your go-to list…